- Common Outside Course Options for Informatics Students (2016/17)

 - mailing list archives - ug1-students

-- if you have any learning disability go to disability service, you have to arrange few weeks before the exams, it takes few hours and can help you significantly during the exams.
+- if you have a learning disability go to the disability service! make sure you go there long before the exams, it only takes few hours and can help you quite a bit.

 - Course outline

 - Notes from an awesome person who did the course last year, Joe (src)

 - SympyGamma - a tool similar to WolframAlpha, but also offering explanation for derivations.

 - Riemann sums online calculator